goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 - Python >= 3.8
 - pip installed
 - run "**pip install telethon==1.26**"
-- To start Doublegram run this in the same folder of start.py file: "**python3 start.py**" (or "py start.py"/"python for windows users)
+- To start Doublegram run this in the same folder of start.py file: "**python3 start.py**" (or "py start.py" or "python start.py" for windows users)

 ## How it works
 - Use your Telegram accounts to scrape the list of the members of a group where members are visible or in all of your groups and channels and put them in a list with Doublegram.
 You can scrape from multiple places and create a unique list of members